logo

 Answer: a

-Explanation: The detectability of every fault in the circuit fault is needed for a better testing.
+Explanation: The detectability of every fault in the circuit fault is needed for better testing.
 To determine this detectability profile, D algorithm is used which gives accurate results.

 Sanfoundry Global Education & Learning Series – VLSI.